Understand the basics and importance of Noise Reduction Ratings to protect your hearing.

-The short answer is no. NRR can often be far too optimistic.
-The actual noise levels blocked by a rated HPD are actually lower than what it says on the NRR label.
-There are a few reasons:
+The short answer is no. The noise levels blocked by a rated Hearing Protection Device are lower than what it says on the noise reduction rating chart.
+There are a few reasons for this:

-- Testing of these devices are done in highly-controlled facilities so there is a gap between the testing environment and real-world application.
+- Testing of these devices is done in highly-controlled facilities, so there is a gap between the testing environment and real-world application.

-- Issues such as not wearing the HPD properly, getting hair or glasses in the way of the HPD will affect the effectiveness of the noise attenuation
+- Issues such as not wearing the HPD properly (getting hair or glasses in the way of the HPD) and the overall fit could also affect the effectiveness of the noise attenuation.